ideal/kubernetes-demo/README.md

 # kubernetes-demo

-demo for run services in kubernetes.
+demo for running services in kubernetes.